History of Beacon

 Early in 1973, a small group of Christians became convinced that a Bible-preaching church was needed in the Alamance area, south of Burlington, North Carolina.
 After meeting for several weeks, the new church was officially constituted on May 20, 1973, with 29 Charter Members, and Gregory N. Barkman, who had recently completed ministerial training in Greenville, SC, was called as their first pastor.
 Meeting in the cafeteria of E. M. Holt Elementary School for several months, the church was forced to find another location when a national fuel shortage caused the School Board to conclude that they would be unable to heat the building on weekends.

 Providentially, the Lord provided a small church building on Moran Street in Burlington which served the congregation for nearly three years.
-Meanwhile, several acres of suitable land was purchased on Kirkpatrick Road near the Municipal Airport.
+Meanwhile, several acres of suitable land were purchased on Kirkpatrick Road near the Municipal Airport.
 Construction began under the oversight of P. J. Coble, contractor and Beacon member, and an auditorium and classroom building was occupied in May, 1976.
 Steady growth led to the construction of a Fellowship Hall in 1982, paved parking in 1988, and a large classroom and office complex in 1992.
 The original auditorium was renovated and enlarged to include a new entrance vestibule and spacious Welcome Center and occupied in 1999 without debt.

 More important than physical facilities, pastors and people grew in grace and knowledge of God’s Word over the years, and the church moved to a reformed understanding of salvation.
 A growing appreciation for the sovereignty of God in salvation was coupled with a desire to test and, if necessary, reform every area of doctrine and practice in conformity with Scripture.